MatyCZ/transformbot/README.md

 - `toFloat()` - Ensures a number is treated as a float
 - `toInteger()` - Converts a number to an integer
 - `toKebabCase()` - Converts a string to a kebab-case format
+- `toLocaleDateString()` - Formats a Date object or time value to a localized date string
+- `toLocaleNumberString()` - Formats a number value to a localized number string
+- `toLocaleTimeString()` - Formats a Date object or time value to a localized time string
 - `toLowerCase()` - Converts a string to lowercase
 - `toMaxValue()` - Limits a value to a maximum
 - `toMinValue()` - Limits a value to a minimum